DUNE-DAQ/runconftools/docs/generator_creation.md

 def generate( path:str ) -> bool :
 ```
 Where the incoming path is mandatory and is expected to point to the location of the base repository on which the generator will act.
-This will be handled by the configuration management scripts.
+This will be handled by the runconftools scripts.

 The generate function must return `True` once the generation is successfully completed.
 Otherwise, it should return `False` or raise an exception.